mathsolutions/opencart-lts/README.md

 ### Quick Upgrade Guide

-1. **Extract Core Files**: Unpack the [update-opencart-4.1.0.3-oc.0.2.0.zip](https://github.com/oc-plus-plus/oc-plus-plus/releases/download/0.2.0/update-opencart-4.1.0.3-oc.0.2.0.zip) archive directly into your web host's root directory, overwriting all existing OpenCart 4.1.0.3 files.
+1. **Extract Core Files**: Unpack the `upgrade.xxx.zip` archive directly into your web host's root directory, overwriting all existing OpenCart 4.1.0.3 files.
 2. **Handle Storage/Vendor Files**: Since OpenCart 4 requires moving the `/system/storage` folder after the initial installation, the updated vendor libraries are provided as a separate part of the package.
 3. **Update Vendor Directory**: Locate your current `/storage` folder (wherever you moved it during setup).
-   Extract the contents of the [update-vendor-oc-plus-plus.0.1.0.zip](https://github.com/oc-plus-plus/oc-plus-plus/releases/download/0.1.0/update-vendor-oc-plus-plus.0.1.0.zip) update package into this folder, ensuring all files within the existing `/vendor` directory are overwritten.
+   Extract the contents of the `upgrade_vendor.xxx.zip` archive into this folder, ensuring all files within the existing `/vendor` directory are overwritten.
 4. **Clear Caches**: Log in to your Admin Panel.
 Go to Dashboard -> Developer Settings (the gear icon in the top right corner) and refresh/clear: System Cache, Image Cache, and SASS.